SHOW SIDEBAR

 3. "But that on the good ground are they, which in an honest and good heart, having heard the word, keep it, and bring forth fruit with patience."
 Luke 8:15 KJV

 The Christian journey is one of patience.
-If we are quick to give up, we will not be able to grow, bear fruit or endure to the end.
+If we are quick to give up, we will not be able to grow, bear fruit or endure until the proper time.

 4. "In your patience possess ye your souls."
 Luke 21:19 KJV